-- Both parties may be emotional and may need access to supportive measures and resources. - "What we do for one, we do for the other" - Be sensitive to both parties and refrain from comments that blame either party, suggest disbelief/prejudgment, or discourage participation in the process. - Document your interactions with each party in writing after you speak with them.
+• Both parties may be emotional and may need access to supportive measures and resources.

+- Be sensitive to both parties and refrain from comments that blame either party, suggest disbelief/prejudgment, or discourage participation in the process. - Document your interactions with each party in writing after you speak with them.